Updated 19 October 2019 and 1 February 2020

 Various proposals came from the Government, with an attempt at a settled position, the Chequers proposal, resulting in numerous resignations though in the event it had little traction and the EU’s negotiators ignored it.
 The negotiation proceeded in diplomatic confidence, with leaks and tweets throughout.
 In the meantime, a steady stream of MPs and others were seen in Europe apparently briefing against the British position.
 (There is no suggestion yet that the police will investigate this activity.)

 Later, on 13 March 2019, the House of Commons voted to reject the possibility of a no-deal Brexit, which in effect disabled the government’s fall-back position.
-The resultant draft Agreement when published caused a new set of resignations, but has not changed since.
+The resultant draft Agreement when published caused a new set of resignations, but did not changed until the renegotiation carried out by Boris Johnson in October 2019.

 The text is prolix, tedious, legalistic but in the European style of substituting length for meaning, and the devil is in the detail, but a broad analysis is possible.